derekhammondkc/derekhammond.github.io/_posts/2015-08-31-example-post.md

 categories: blog development
 tags: cats dogs code
 featured_image: 'http://i.imgur.com/XuzwvKn.jpg'
-lead_text: 'Andrew Mason created Groupon and became a billionaire in 2 years.'
+lead_text: 'What usually happens in the educational process is that the faculties are dulled, overloaded, stuffed and paralyzed so that by the time most people are mature they have lost their innate capabilities.
+R. Buckminster Fuller'
 ---

-What usually happens in the educational process is that the faculties are dulled, overloaded, stuffed and paralyzed so that by the time most people are mature they have lost their innate capabilities.
-R. Buckminster Fuller
+Andrew Mason created Groupon and became a billionaire in 2 years.